Richardson-Olmsted Complex,

 Richardson Olmsted Campus in June.
 Photo by Paris Roselli.

-Richardson Olmsted Campus in August.
+Richardson Olmsted Campus towers.
 Photo by Paris Roselli.

 Richardson Olmsted Campus in January.
 Photo by Paris Roselli.